When the call came we rushed to the phone,

 I don’t remember much about the drive to the hospital.
 There were no words, just a sad quietness that hovered over my 5 siblings and me.

-Our brother was released from the hospital within a few days because nothing else could be done for him, other than the loan of a portable oxygen tank.
+Davy was released from the hospital within a few days because nothing else could be done for him.

 Davy was seldom in his crib for the first two and a half months of his life.
-When he cried, he turned blue, so we kids all took turns rocking him during the daytime.
-Nights were especially hard as Mother and Daddy took turns rocking and holding Davy close to their hearts; praying that God would let him live.
+When he cried he turned blue, so we kids took turns rocking him during the daytime.
+Mother and Daddy were up most nights, taking turns holding Davy close to their hearts, praying for a miracle.

-Two and a half months later, our one thread of hope was strengthened when our family doctor shared that our baby brother might be a candidate for open-heart surgery.
+Two and a half months later, our family doctor told our parents our baby brother might be a candidate for open-heart surgery.

-So it was on a beautiful spring morning in 1964, when our parents started their long six-hour drive to the Children’s Hospital in Birmingham, Alabama.
-At one point, they almost lost Davy as he labored to breathe with a heart that barely worked.
+So on a beautiful spring morning in 1964, Mother and Daddy started their six-hour drive to the Children’s Hospital in Birmingham, Alabama.
+At one point, Davy almost stopped breathing.

-Mother wanted to turn around and go home, but my father’s tenacious resolve won out.
+Mother wanted to turn around and go home, but Daddy’s tenacious resolve won out.
 He would not give up hope!
-Hoping a highway patrolmen would appear and escort them to the hospital, Daddy put his foot hard to the pedal.
+Praying a highway patrolman would appear and escort them to the hospital, he put his foot hard to the pedal.
 The patrolman never showed up.
-Perhaps an unseen angel did.

-Rushing back to the critical care unit, Mother and Daddy found the team of heart surgeons huddled around Davy’s incubator, seemingly helpless as they watched him gasping for breath.
+Rushing back to the critical care unit, Mother and Daddy found the team of heart surgeons huddled around Davy’s incubator, seemingly helpless as they watched the baby gasping for breath.

-With that, Daddy walked over to the incubator, reached in and held Davy’s head up and began to sing his song.
-“Davy, Davy Crocket, King of the wild frontier.
-Davy, Davy Crocket, the man who knows no fear.”
+With that, Daddy walked over to the incubator, reached in and held Davy’s head up and began to sing.
+“Davy, Davy Crockett, King of the wild frontier.
+Davy, Davy Crockett, the man who knows no fear.”

 A quickened heart beat—a fresh breath of life—a miracle!

-Within a short time, open-heart exploratory surgery was performed.
-This was the era of the ’60’s, without the modern medical technology that we now take for granted.
-Once the chest cavity was opened, the surgeons discovered a missing heart chamber.
+Within a short time, the team of doctors performed open-heart exploratory surgery.
+Once they opened the chest cavity, the surgeons discovered a missing heart chamber.
 They later told us they would not have attempted surgery had they known this.

 In the years to come, Davy survived three more open-heart surgeries and lived forty-five bonus years; far beyond the hopeless diagnosis of six months.

 Not surprisingly, Davy grew up with a love for gospel music.
 One of his favorites was “How Great Thou Art“.
-Some of my fondest memories are the times we sat together with Davy and sang along with Bill Gaither and Friends.
-Seems like there was always a favorite of his to rewind and sing again.
 Oh how our brother loved to sing.

+“I would have despaired (lost hope) unless I had believed that I would see the goodness of the LORD In the land of the living.
 Wait for the LORD; Be strong and let your heart take courage; Yes, wait for the LORD.
-(Psalm 27:14)
+(Psalm 27:13,14)